Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Wood River is generally affordable compared to larger cities in Nebraska, it is still one of the higher-end senior living options due to the specialized care it offers.
 For those in need of memory care, it's important to weigh these costs against the types of care and services needed for each individual.

-For seniors who require aid with daily living, The Heritage At Sagewood can be the perfect choice for memory care assisted living in Grand Island, Nebraska.
-The Heritage At Sagewood contains a total capacity of 136 memory care units.
-It offers services like an onsite nurse, emergency system with constant monitoring and physical, occupational and speech therapy.
-The Heritage At Sagewood is officially licensed in the state of Nebraska with license # ALF372.
+For seniors who require assistance with everyday tasks, The Heritage At Sagewood can be the perfect choice for memory care assisted living in Grand Island, Nebraska.
+The Heritage At Sagewood contains a maximum capacity of 136 dementia units.
+It offers services like scheduled escort services, aided morning and evening dressing and special colors to aid with memory.
+The Heritage At Sagewood is licensed in the state of Nebraska with license # ALF372.

 In Wood River, Nebraska, Medicare generally does not cover the full cost of memory care, though it may provide some assistance in certain circumstances.
 Memory care services are often required for individuals with Alzheimer's disease, dementia, or other cognitive disorders, and they can be quite expensive.
 For residents of Wood River, Nebraska, understanding how Medicare works in relation to memory care is crucial for planning and managing costs.